amkanesh/wiki-page/README.md

 + Within the `img` tag, give this image an `id` of `wikipic`.
 + At least one hyperlink, using the `<a>` tag and `href` keywords.

+Protip: You can use `p` tags to group text into their own paragraphs!

 ## CSS
 Now we move on to styling and decorating the page.
 Using tags and id attributes:
-+ Change the color of the background or add a background image
++ Change the color of the background OR add a background image
 + Change the font of your text
 + Change the color of your links